Description

 Risk and Exploitability

 The vulnerability can be exploited whenever untrusted data is supplied to the vulnerable methods – for example, from web form inputs or other user‑controlled sources.
 Because the flaw only corrupts metric data and does not provide code execution, the risk mainly concerns integrity of monitoring data and the accuracy of alert conditions.
-There is no publicly available exploit or listing in the CISA KEV catalog, and the EPSS score is not available, suggesting that the exploitation probability is uncertain.
+The CVSS score of 9.1 indicates a critical severity, while the EPSS score of <1% points to a low probability of exploitation.
+There is no publicly available exploit or listing in the CISA KEV catalog.
 The most likely attack vector is through application components that accept external input and forward it to the DogStatsd send_stats routine without validation.
 Administrators should treat the situation as a significant integrity risk, especially in environments where accurate metrics drive operational or security decisions.

 Remediation